 And, up to the opening of OotP, Albus Dumbledore was the Chief Warlock of the Wizengamot.

 This may have been a largely ceremonial office, or he may have been running the whole show.
 Or anything whatsoever in between.
-We have no way of knowing.
+In canon, we have no way of knowing.

 But, as soon as the breech with the Ministry was settled at the end of OotP, he immediately put on his “authority” hat again.
 Just like (we are invited to believe) he had worn it all through VoldWar I. And found that it didn’t fit so well as it had before.